National Kidney Foundation Launches New Kidney Disease Public Education Series

 ~Animated Video Series and Heat Maps are Visual Guides for What You Need to Know about CKD~

-NEW YORK, Oct.
-6, 2022 /PRNewswire/ -- The National Kidney Foundation (NKF) has launched a new animated video series aimed at educating people on their chronic kidney disease (CKD) risk.
+/PRNewswire/ -- The National Kidney Foundation (NKF) has launched a new animated video series aimed at educating people on their chronic kidney disease (CKD) risk.
 "Kidney Numbers and the CKD Heat Map" is a new initiative that conveys complex health information while targeting patients with varying levels of health literacy.
 The "Kidney Numbers and the CKD Heat Map" initiative is supported by Bayer.

 "Understanding the role of kidney numbers and how to read and interpret that data can be complex and difficult to convey to both patients and the general public," said Joseph Vassalotti, MD, Chief Medical Officer for the National Kidney Foundation.
 "Our experts have developed three short and engaging animated videos and a series of CKD heat maps to help explain these complex topics in the simplest terms possible."